xbcsmith/epr-workshop/01-intro/README.md

 services to operate independently, facilitating a more resilient and responsive CI/CD ecosystem.

-### Explanation of EPR Project and Its Components (Server, CLI, Client)

-Introduce the Event Provenance Registry (EPR) project as an exemplary implementation of an event-driven microservice architecture.
-Break down the components of the EPR project, including the server responsible for handling events, the command-line interface (CLI) for user interaction, and the client component for external system integration.

 ### Introduction to Cloud Events and CDEvents Spec

 Dive into the essential concepts of Cloud Events, emphasizing their role in